-&lt;sup>20 Environment Agency.
+&lt;sup>21 Environment Agency.
 May 2006.
 Creating a Better Place: Planning for Water Quality and Growth in the South East.
+An advanced draft version of Quildford Percursh Councille Water Quality Assessment (Quality to the Councille).

-An advanced draft version of Guildford Borough Council's Water Quality Assessment (September 2017)
+&lt;sup>22 An advanced draft version of Guildford Borough Council's Water Quality Assessment (September 2017)

-4 HRA Screening of Policies within the Guildford Local Plan Strategy and Sites Submission Version from 2016
+4 HRA ScreeningLikely Significant Effects of Policies within the Guildford Local Plan Strategy and Sites Submission Version from 2016

-4.1.1 The following table presents the screening assessments for each strategic policy that has been put forward for consideration.
+4.1.1 The following table (Table 7) presents the screening assessments for each strategic policy that has been put forward for consideration.
 Green shading in the final column indicates a policy that has been screened out of further consideration in the table due to the absence of any mechanism for an adverse effect on European sites.
 Orange shading indicates that further discussion later in the document is required since a pathway of impact exists that cannot be immediately screened out at this stage.
-Table 7 is the screening of locations identified within the Plan Policies that are not identified as specific Site Allocations.
+Table 8 Table 7 is the screening of locations identified within the Plan Policies that are not identified as specific Site Allocations.

-Table 7: HRA Screening of the Policies within Guildford Local Plan Strategy and Sites Submission Version for Effects on Thames Basin Heaths SPA.
+Table 7: HRA ScreeningLikely Significant Effects of the Policies within Guildford Local Plan Strategy and Sites Submission Version for Effects on Thames Basin Heaths SPA.